 2. What will success look like in this role?
 Now, and in three years' time?

-Ok, so this question may sound generic, but it helps establish exactly what’s expected of you.
+This helps establish exactly what’s expected of you.
 What kind of P&L are you expected to generate?
 How many cost savings are you expected to make?
 How much client business are you expected to bring in?

 3. What kind of leadership and personal development training do you offer?